Azure/PSRule.Rules.Azure/docs/en/rules/Azure.ContainerApp.DisableAffinity.md

 To deploy Container Apps that pass this rule:

-- Set `properties.configuration.ingress.stickySessions.affinity` to `none` or dont specify the property at all.
+- Set `properties.configuration.ingress.stickySessions.affinity` to `none` or don't specify the property at all.

 For example: